typegoose/typegoose/github-page/_guides/defaultClasses.md

 -> This class should only be used if the plugin is used too

-## Extra Infomation
+## Extra information

-Here you can find extra infomation
+Here you can find extra information

 ### Use multiple classes together

-Because Typescript & JavaScript dont have functions for multiple inheritance, it can only be achived by the following
+Because Typescript & JavaScript don't have functions for multiple inheritance, it can only be achieved by the following

 ```ts
 interface Something extends Base {} // have the interface to add the types of "Base" to the class